civiform/civiform/README.md

 Key features:

-- No-code administration: admins can add new questions and programs using the UI without the need for custom code
+- No-code questionnaire definitions: admins can add new questions and programs using the UI without the need for custom code
+- No-code predicate logic (for e.g. for conditionally requiring questions)
-- Multi-language support also through the admin UI
+- No-code multi-language support through the admin UI
 - Bulk data export with admin-defined privacy settings to preserve applicant privacy
 - Trusted intermediary role to enable community based organizations to manage applications on behalf of clients
 - Recursive data model: admins can define repeated and recursive questions for nested data such as asking for each address for each employer of each member of a household